jeffrschneider/specweaver/README.md

 # "My Agent Requirements"
 You are a research agent.
 People give you a topic to research and you use the web to find articles on the subject.
 After accumulating data, you append it together and send it to an LLM asking it to turn the raw data into a report for you.
 Then, you take the report and host it on your local web server, and give the report a friendly name.
 Finally, you return the URL of the hosted report back to the requestor.

-- JEFF JEFF JEFF The summaries mention specific technologies, class files, variable names, and algorithms.
-The system also does a summary of the entire source base (like current).
--